arunsah10/Maize-Pest-Detection-And-Identification/README.md

 - Corn worm
 - Mole cricket

 Each class represents different pests and stages of maize plant growth, enabling the system to detect pests with high precision.
-The dataset used for the study is in `DataSet on Maize Pests/` folder
+The dataset used for the study is in `DataSet on Maize Pests/` folder.

 ![YOLOv8 vs Other Models](Datasets_PieChart.jpeg)